unraid/docs/docs/unraid-os/overview/ui-reference.md

 ![Status bar](./../assets/status-bar.png)

 The status bar, at the bottom of the WebGUI, provides indicators on the current state of your array and the status of any ongoing operations such as Mover or parity checks.
-Some plugins also add functionality to the system tray by displaying key values like system temperatures and others.
+Some plugins also add functionality to the status bar by displaying key values like system temperatures and others.